2003Rk/Resume2Job/README.md

 ## Screenshots 📸

-Here’s a glimpse of the FitBuddy app in action:
+Here’s a glimpse of the  app in action:

 <table align="center">
   <tr>